cardboard-iguana/cardboard-iguana.com/log/2022-04-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 Available TCP flags:

-* URG — Process the current TCP packet immediately.
-Directs the receiving system to examine the “urgent pointer” field.
+* URG - Process the current TCP packet immediately.
+Directs the receiving system to examine the "urgent pointer" field.
-* ACK — Acknowledgement.
-Directs the receiving system to examine the “acknowledgement number” field.
+* ACK - Acknowledgement.
+Directs the receiving system to examine the "acknowledgement number" field.
-* PSH — Push.
-Elevate the priority of the packet’s data, but does not otherwise change rules around packet processing.
+* PSH - Push.
+Elevate the priority of the packet's data, but does not otherwise change rules around packet processing.
-* RST — Reset.
+* RST - Reset.
 Terminates the connection forcefully.
-* SYN — Synchronize.
+* SYN - Synchronize.
 Used during the initial three-way handshake to set a shared (starting) sequence number.
-* FIN — Finish.
+* FIN - Finish.
 Indicates that the connection may be dropped gracefully.

 Reference: